 It happens a lot.
 And whenever it does, it’s a dilemma for the developers.
 Should they code in the old version which is not as good as the latest version in terms of performance?
 Or should they update the old code to the latest version of the language?

 In this article, I’d like to share such an experience I faced, and a solution for it.

-1. Code the new features in 5.6 version
+1. Code the new features in the 5.6 version

 2. Upgrade the old code to 7.4.3

-3. Code the new features in 7.4.3 and host it in a separate server
+3. Code the new features in 7.4.3 and host them on a separate server

 Obviously, option 1 is not a good choice since I’d have to compromise on the performance of the application I’m building.
 So, it’s easy enough to discard this option.
 Option 2 has its benefits, but, rewriting the old code base is not economically feasible for my client.
 Also, it takes a lot of time to re-code everything.

 Now we’re left with option three.
 Let’s take a deeper look at it.
-It is possible to code the new features of this application in the latest version of PHP and host it in a separate server.
+It is possible to code the new features of this application in the latest version of PHP and host it on a separate server.
 I’ll have to manage the API calls and route them to the correct server at the application layer.
-However, this would make the API calls slower and eventually the application would get slower.
+However, this would make the API calls slower, and eventually, the application would get slower.
 Also, the infrastructure costs for hosting the application would increase.
-So, the straight forward solution to solve this problem is to install multiple versions of PHP with Apache in the same server.
+So, the straightforward solution to solve this problem is to install multiple versions of PHP with Apache on the same server.
 Is it possible?
 Yes, it is!